aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 1. Use shared credentials or config files.

-   The credentials and config files can be shared across other AWS SDKs and {{% alias service=CLI %}}.
+   The credentials and config files are shared across other AWS SDKs and {{% alias service=CLI %}}.
    As a security best practice, we recommend using credentials file for setting sensitive values such as access key IDs and secret keys.
 Here are the [formatting requirements](https://docs.aws.amazon.com/credref/latest/refdocs/file-format.html) for each of these files.